mignon-p/hs-mercury-api/README.md

 On Mac OS X, be sure to use the serial device that starts with `/dev/cu.`, not the serial device that starts with `/dev/tty.`.

+On Windows, you can type `wmic path Win32_SerialPort` to list the available COM ports.

 Only some parameters and some tagops are currently supported in the Haskell binding.
 (There are a lot of them, and I only implemented the ones I needed.)
 If you need support for additional parameters or